linuxfingers/portfolio/writemonkey/Portfolio Rewrite.md

 7. sitemap

 Phishing Emails
-1. What motivates phishing attempts?
-2. How does rhetoric and phishing go together?
+1. How does rhetoric and phishing go together?
-3. Classes of phishing I've looked at
+2. Classes of phishing I've looked at

 SAT
+1. Why does SAT exist, and what motivates it? aka The Good, the Bad, and the Ugly of SAT
+2. How does SAT and rhetoric go together?
+3. Existing SAT I've examined
+4.
 What Next?

 # init